Sponge tax

 The sponge tax was a US state-level estate tax linked to the calculation of the federal estate tax.
 States with this tax collected the amount allowable as a tax credit to the federal estate tax if paid in state estate taxes.
 In practice, this additional estate tax was levied directly at the state level but generated a tax credit against the federal tax up to a specified amount.

+History

 Under a sponge tax regime, the estate will pay no more in total federal and state estate taxes than it would have paid if there were no state estate tax.
 This meant that estate planning that produced the best federal estate tax result would automatically produce the best state estate tax result.
 The state estate tax gets its name because the state is "sponging" off the federal tax.